McLaren Falls Story Map | Opening Hours | Park Ranger | Dogs | BBQs and Cafe | Fires | Overnight Accommodation | Bringing Your Horse | Trout Fishing

 No fires are permitted in the park.

-Maximum stay for camping is three nights.
-Any open grassed area is available for camping except Cherry Bay.
+The maximum stay for camping is three nights.
+There are designated areas available for camping, including Top Flat, Hamilton Point and Pin Oak Flat.
 Shower facilities are free and available at Pin Oak Flat.

-Bookings are not required for camping, locations are available on a first come first serve basis.
+Bookings are not required for camping, but are encouraged, and the locations are available on a 'first come first serve basis'.

 Persons aged under 18 years old are not permitted to camp without a responsible parent or guardian present for the duration of their stay.

 If the date of cancellation is more than 5 days before the arrival date, you are entitled to a refund which is 100% of the fee paid.